-The Center combines leading technology with a rigorous experiential learning curriculum, placing Rhode Island at the forefront of the nation in nursing education, says Barbara Wolfe, dean of URI’s College of Nursing.
+The Center combines leading technology with a rigorous experiential learning curriculum, placing Rhode Island at the forefront of the nation in nursing education, said Barbara Wolfe, dean of URI’s College of Nursing.

-The Center’s proximity to the state’s leading hospitals and health-care providers, as well as Brown University’s Alpert Medical School, offers students, faculty and researchers unprecedented opportunities for learning and collaboration, Wolfe says.
+URI’s graduate nursing programs, from its master’s degree offering to doctor of nurse practitioner and Ph.D. degree tracks, are entirely housed at the center.
+The nursing professionals enrolled in these programs learn from faculty who practice at the top of their fields and benefit from collaborative opportunities available at nearby leading health care institutions.
+The Center’s proximity to the state’s leading hospitals and health-care providers, as well as Brown University’s Alpert Medical School, offers students, faculty and researchers unprecedented opportunities for learning and collaboration, Wolfe said.

 Yes.
-Transportation will be provided at no cost to students.
+Transportation is provided at no cost to students.
 The University negotiated with the Rhode Island Public Transit Authority to enhance bus service between Kingston and Providence.
-These buses also will stop at the Kingston Amtrak station, Wickford Junction train station and the Community College of Rhode Island in Warwick.
-Undergraduate nursing students studying at RINEC will be given a free RIPTA U-Pass.
+These buses also stop at the Kingston Amtrak station, Wickford Junction train station and the Community College of Rhode Island in Warwick.
+Undergraduate nursing students studying at RINEC are given a free RIPTA U-Pass.

-Will there be parking for students who want to drive to Providence?
+Is there parking for students who want to drive to Providence?

 Yes.
-Parking at no extra cost will be available for students, faculty and staff at the Center.
+Parking at no extra cost is available for students, faculty and staff at the Center.
 The University is working to provide more parking at no additional cost at facilities within a reasonable proximity to the Center.
 Valid URI parking passes are required to access the lots.
-Free shuttles will transport passengers directly from these sites to the Center.
-These parking facilities will be paved, well-lit and secure.
+Free shuttles transport passengers directly from these sites to the Center.
+These parking facilities are paved, well-lit and secure.
 Learn more about Nursing Education Center parking and transportation.